 So, you’ve decided to get the snip! - no, not that one.
 You’re either crazy bored with your hair, like I was, or you’re going through a moment of temporary insanity – also me.
-Either way, you’ve decided you need a drastic change.
+Either way, you’ve decided you need a drastic change and have been looking at short hair styles.
 Well, it’s safe to say I'm more than qualified to talk on this topic.
 I’ve been through the whole process of getting a pixie cut, living with it and going through the soul crushing experience that is growing it out.
 So, I’m here to tell you what to expect; the highs, the lows, the downright awful!
 Think of me as your pixie cut guardian angel.

 High #1) You look noticeably older.

 Now, dependent on the look you’re going for, this could potentially be a bad thing.
 However, for all my fellow baby faced gals out there, this is a huge milestone!
-Pixie cuts are supposed to frame your face and enhance your cheekbones or… something.
+Pixie cuts are great haircut styles for you as they are supposed to frame your face and enhance your cheekbones or… something.
 Who cares?!
 You look at least a month older which is a big achievement.
 Go you!

 Low #1) You literally have one hairstyle.